Network Firewall Price: Comparing Security Costs

 Not all network firewalls are equally effective, and some products described as “firewalls” do little more than “stand guard” at a network edge, delivering basic functionality that provides less and less protection every year.
 Choosing the right network firewall is one of the most essential decisions you will make for the network security of your business.
 So, it’s time to choose wisely!

-Choosing network firewalls, prices aside, should include a detailed assessment of your needs, starting with the size of your business.
+Choosing network firewalls, whether a low cost firewall or standard cost, should include a detailed assessment of your needs, starting with the size of your business.

 Sizing your network firewall includes determining how many people (users) will need to use it, how much you expect your organization to grow (or shrink) in the next 24 months, and the balance you anticipate between on-premises and remote workers.